 False

-The ans is False because SQL systems are designed to process transactional data.
+The answer is False because SQL systems are designed to process transactional data.
 But, NoSQL databases were designed to accommodate high volumes of unstructured data in distributed storage.

 Q4) Select the most suitable use case where NoSQL should be used: